Red Sea coastline at Hurghada with clear turquoise water and resort beach

 El Mamsha and the Marina

 El Mamsha is Hurghada’s pedestrianised waterfront strip — restaurants, coffee shops, and souvenir shops running along the seafront.
-It is the social centre of the city in the evenings and functions well for a meal and a walk, though it is firmly tourist-oriented.
+It is the social centre of the city in the evenings.
+The Marina boulevard area is more upscale, with better restaurants and a calmer atmosphere.
+If you are staying for several nights, spend an evening in both to compare.

 Best Time to Visit